raghuugare/raghuugare.bkup/_posts/2015-09-18-lexical-scoping.markdown

 # Lexical Scoping in Scheme

-Write about the historical context, & how Scheme implemented _'Lexical Scoping'_, borrowing this idea from ALGOL
+A bit of history, about how Scheme implemented _'Lexical Scoping'_, borrowing the idea from ALGOL